brandonhenricks/xperience-community-health-checks/README.md

 The `WebFarmTaskHealthCheck` class is an implementation of the `IHealthCheck` interface.
 It is responsible for checking the health of the web farm server tasks.

+### WebsiteChannelHealthCheck

+The `WebsiteChannelHealthCheck` class is an implementation of the `IHealthCheck` interface.
+It is responsible for checking if any Website Channels are configured.

 ## Built With

 * [Microsoft.AspNetCore.Health](https://www.nuget.org/packages/Microsoft.AspNetCore.Diagnostics.HealthChecks/) - The web framework used